What is Recertification?

 How Should the Provider of Record Prepare?

-• Type, serial number, and calibration expiration date of each thermometer and backup thermometer used to monitor storage unit temperatures;
+- type, serial number, and calibration expiration date of primary and backup data loggers used to monitor storage unit temperatures

-• Provider of Record’s signatures on VFC agreements after they carefully review current VFC Program requirements.
+- Provider of Record’s signatures on VFC agreements after careful review of current VFC Program requirements

 Where Can I Verify Medical License Numbers?

-The California Department of Consumer Affairs BreEZe online service allows consumers to verify professional licenses.
+See the California Department of Consumer Affairs BreEZe online service.

-Where Can I Find A National Provider Identification (NPI) Number?
+Where Can I Find National Provider Identification Number?

-Providers can look up their NPI number on the National Plan & Provider Enumeration System (NPPES) NPI Registry Public Search.
+See the National Plan & Provider Enumeration System NPI Registry Public Search.